rohit-ayadav/Dr.-B.R.-Ambedkar-A-Visionary-and-Leader/README.md

 - Educational insights on his views on the importance of education and social reforms.
 - Interactive search functionality for quick access to relevant content.
 - A notice about the project's educational purpose and content sources.
--**Donate Button:** Directly send money through UPI to support the project.
+- **Donate Button:** Directly send money through UPI to support the project.

 ## Notice